michaeliuedu/csgo-reverse-engineering/README.md

 **Loaders**
 - VAC-BYPASS - Includes a simple VAC bypassing project.
 (Works as of 7/12/22 in source 1 this may change as source 2 is released).
 Requires a DLL in the project base directory to inject.

-- densebear-loader - Literally just VAC-BYPASS but ported to IMGUI framework to be more visually appealing.
-Really messy code and terrible thread functions but it should do.
-The functions code files are the same and sourced from somewhere else I cannot remember.

 Files are messed up currently.
 For standalone, VAC-BYPASS is a the loader for the cheat.dll generated.
 Signatures, NetVars, offsets are not read in realtime yet, still finding solutions.
 Currently relies on manual updates from Hazedumper for DLL-CHEAT.
 The only things you need to update for internals are patterns and possibly struct/classes.